Ouranosinc/ESPO-G/README.md

 ### Problematic Areas
  - Users should be careful with precipitation data close to the south edge of the North American domain where there is less trust in the reference data, especially for precipitations.
+ - Users should be careful with unseen extreme precipitation.
+Precipitation extremes that were 10 time larger than the highest quantile in the reference were not adjusted.
  -[TODO: verify for v2.0] Some small regions in Alaska and Greenland showed very small tasmin and have been masked out by NaNs for 2 models (BCC-CSM2-MR and GFDL-ESM4 ).
 More details are available in section Health Checks of Lavoie et al. (2024)